Clea's story – Upper respiratory infection

 - Suspected asthma patient, referred for testing and discharged home

-Not based on a specific patient but are representative of common clinical situations.
+Not based on a specific patient but is representative of common clinical situations.
 Patient journey developed based on: Li J, Fink JB.
 Narrative review of practical aspects of aerosol delivery via high-flow nasal cannula.
 Ann Transl Med.
 2021;9(7):590.